-A historic stop about ten miles north of the Oregon Trail and a once bustling gold mining camp, South Pass City is one of the best known ghost towns in Wyoming, as well as one of the most authentic old settlements in the American West.
+A historic stop about ten miles north of the Oregon Trail and a once bustling gold mining camp, South Pass City is one of the best-known ghost towns in Wyoming, as well as one of the most authentic old settlements in the American West.

 Situated in a small valley along the banks of Willow Creek on the southeastern end of the Wind River Mountains, South Pass City got its start in the summer of 1867 when gold was discovered in the Wind River Mountains by a group of Mormon prospectors.

-Though the precious mineral had already been found in small amounts in Sweetwater Creek, as early as 1842, the isolated region was primarily occupied by Arapaho, Cheyenne and Sioux Indians who were quick to attack those who had invaded their homelands.
+Though the precious mineral had already been found in small amounts in Sweetwater Creek, as early as 1842, the isolated region was primarily occupied by Arapaho, Cheyenne, and Sioux Indians who were quick to attack those who had invaded their homelands.

-Early miners were forced to post lookouts for the Indians and the ore was found in such limited quantities, that miners didn’t begin to search the area in large numbers until U.S. Troops arrived in 1866.
+Early miners were forced to post lookouts for the Indians, and the ore was found in such limited quantities that miners didn’t begin to search the area in large numbers until U.S. Troops arrived in 1866.
 Even then, Indian attacks were frequent and heavy.

-South Pass City hummed with excitement as its ½ mile long main street boasted numerous hotels, restaurants, general stores, two newspapers, doctors, a bowling alley, and dozens of the ever popular saloons always found in popular mining camps.
+South Pass City hummed with excitement as its ½ mile-long main street boasted numerous hotels, restaurants, general stores, two newspapers, doctors, a bowling alley, and dozens of the ever-popular saloons always found in popular mining camps.

-But, for South Pass City, its great boom wouldn’t last, and just two years after its establishment, would begin to show its first signs of declining.
-Hitting a slump in early 1869, the town resurged briefly after outside capital was poured into the area, but, would slump again as expenses and hardships to recover the gold proved too costly for most miners.
+But, for South Pass City, its great boom wouldn’t last, and just two years after its establishment would begin to show its first signs of declining.
+Hitting a slump in early 1869, the town resurged briefly after outside capital was poured into the area but, would slump again as expenses and hardships to recover the gold proved too costly for most miners.
 By 1872, the town only was occupied by only a few hundred people.

-During its heyday years, South Pass City left its mark on American History, when a local saloon and mine owner named William Bright, served in Wyoming’s First Territorial Legislature and introduced the first women’s suffrage bill.
-The bill passed in December, 1869 Wyoming became the first state where women could vote.
+During its heyday years, South Pass City left its mark on American History when a local saloon and mine owner named William Bright served in Wyoming’s First Territorial Legislature and introduced the first women’s suffrage bill.
+The bill passed in December 1869, Wyoming became the first state where women could vote.

-Just three months later, history would be made again when South Pass City resident, Esther Hobart Morris, became the first woman to hold public office in the nation when in February, 1870, she was appointed as Justice of the Peace.
-During her brief eight month tenure, she tried 27 cases.
+Just three months later, history would be made again when South Pass City resident, Esther Hobart Morris, became the first woman to hold public office in the nation when in February 1870, she was appointed as Justice of the Peace.
+During her brief eight-month tenure, she tried 27 cases.

 But, in the end, South Pass would become a permanent ghost town.
-By 1949, the last of the pioneer families had moved on from South Pass City and the buildings had fallen into disrepair.
+By 1949, the last of the pioneer families had moved on from South Pass City, and the buildings had fallen into disrepair.
 For the next two decades, the site was privately run as a tourist attraction, but the task of maintaining the buildings became too difficult.

 Though the town has only about a half dozen permanent residents, it bustles during the summer months as thousands of visitors flock to see this authentic view of the American West.
-Walking tour guides are available at the 1890’s dance hall, where a small fee is collected for entrance to the historic site and volunteers can provide answers to visitors’ questions.
+Walking tour guides are available at the 1890’s dance hall, where a small fee is collected for entrance to the historic site, and volunteers can provide answers to visitors’ questions.

-Summers provide for a variety of events including Gold rush Days, which takes place in July.
+Summers provide for a variety of events, including Goldrush Days, which takes place in July.
 The site is open from May 15th through September 30th each year.
 Other historic sites are located nearby, including the ghost towns of Atlantic City and Miners Delight, Willie’s Handcart Historic Site, and the Oregon Trail.

-© Kathy Weiser/Legends of America, updated June, 2013.
+© Kathy Weiser/Legends of America, updated January 2021.

 South Pass City Historic Site